nexical/doc-drift/docs/architecture.md

 # Architecture

-This document outlines the internal design and structural decisions of `doc-drift`.
+This document outlines the internal design and structural decisions of `docgap`.
 The architecture prioritizes speed ("Cold start speed") and monorepo compatibility.

 ## Monorepo Structure